-When he was at the helm of the Adelaide Thunderbirds, with a number of international netballers in his squad as well as players managing injuries, coach Dan Ryan spent the critical weeks leading up to the Suncorp Super Netball season with significantly reduced numbers at training.
+Over the years at the Thunderbirds and Fever, with a number of international netballers in his squad as well as players managing injuries, coach Dan Ryan has often spent critical weeks leading up to the Suncorp Super Netball season with significantly reduced numbers at training.

 One season when he would have loved to be fine-tuning his team’s Round 1 preparation, he was without a number of players on Commonwealth Games duty just weeks out from the start of SSN.

 So how best to manage it and get the most out of sessions when half your team isn’t there?
 Ryan has some key strategies he employs to ensure those sessions are never wasted.